 How Will You Connect Them to Your TV?

 While wireless TV headphones don’t have to be directly connected to your television, there is often a transmitter box that will need to be connected to your TV’s audio outputs.
-This transmitter will send the signal to your headphones via radio waves, Bluetooth, and sometimes through infrared signals.

 Most of the headphones I recommend come with multiple connections to fit a wider range of TVs.
 The most common connection ports for headphones on the back of your TV are:

-RCA Jacks.
+• RCA Jacks.
 These are the silver circular connectors that have the red, white, and yellow interiors.
 The red and the white are used for audio connection.
-RCA jacks are common on older TVs but are used less with Bluetooth enabled Smart TVs.
+RCA jacks are common on older TVs but are used less with Bluetooth-enabled Smart TVs.

-Audio Out/Headphone.
+• Audio Out/Headphone.
 This connection is a simple, small round hole and usually has a headphone symbol near it.
 A 3.5 mm audio plug (typical headphone plug) fits here.
 This is the most common connection for wireless TV headphones for seniors today.

-Bluetooth Connectivity.
+• Bluetooth Connectivity.
 Most newer Smart TVs come with Bluetooth built-in.
-So, if your TV headphones are also Bluetooth, you may not need any connection the TV at all.
+So, if your TV headphones are also Bluetooth, you may not need any connection to the TV at all.
 Just pair the headphones with the TV.

 But, if the headphones use radio wave transmission, you’ll still need to hook up the transmitter box regardless.
 If your TV does not have built-in Bluetooth, you can buy a separate Bluetooth transmitter to hook up.